On the Artal--Carmona--Cogolludo construction: Introduction

 \subsection{Principal results}

 Strange as it seems, the main result of the paper does not appear in the paper.
 We compute explicit defining equations for most irreducible maximizing plane sextics with double singular points only.
 Unfortunately, many equations are too complicated, and it seems neither possible nor meaningful to reproduce them in a journal article.
 In both human and machine readable form they can be downloaded from my web page~\cite{degt:equations}; here, in \autoref{S.computation}, we outline the details of the computation and provide information that is just sufficient to recover the equations using the rather complicated formulas of \autoref{S.Bertini}.
+Note\mnote{new remark} that \cite{degt:equations} incorporates as well the results of~\cite{Orevkov:equations}, thus containing the defining equations of \emph{all} irreducible maximizing sextics with double singular points only.